 - The ability to backup resource configuration of Kubernetes clusters.

-It’s also worth noting that Bacula readily supports multiple cloud storage platforms simultaneously, including the likes of AWS, Google and Azure, at the level of native integration.
+It’s also worth noting that Bacula readily supports multiple cloud storage platforms simultaneously, including the likes of AWS, Google, Glacier, Oracle Cloud and Azure, at the level of native integration.
 Hybrid cloud capabilities are thus built in, including advanced cloud management and automated cloud caching features, allowing for an easy integration of either public or private cloud services to support various tasks.